IE-482-582/final-project-Veerendra-Grandhi/README_template.md

 ### Building Gazebo World
 A four wall boundary is created in gazebo empty world.
 Inside multi_robot package, launch folder is created which has 3 launch files.
 The first one is "one_robot.launch", it has the description of turtlebot model and all the sensor connected to it.
 This file determines the topics to which our turtlebot subscribe's and publish's.
 The second one is "robots.launch", it calls "one_robot.launch" to launch the turtle bot.
 It creates 8 namespaces through which we can launch 8 turltlebots and place them in 8 different locations in the gazebo world.
 The third file "main.launch" calls "robots.launch" onto the four wall boundary world that has been created.
 Thereby placing 8 turtlebots inside a 3 x 3 grid boundary.
 The figure "multi_robot_grid_view" in images folder depicts the gazebo world for the project.
 ### Python Code
+Robots are indexed from 1 to 8 and we subscribe to /odom topic (Odometry) and publish to /cmd_vel_mux/input/teleop topic (Twist) of each robot.
+Code is be divided into 2 parts of which first part deals with solving the puzzle and second part of the code moves the turtlebots to reach the goal.
+The figure "turtlebot_index" in images folder can be used to choose the desired turtlebot to pull to the I/O point.
 #### Solve
+First part is "Solver", which takes input argument from terminal while running python file.
+Input arugment is a number in between 1 to 8 that tells us which robot/shelf needs to be brought to I/O point.
+While making the required moves to pull the desired turtlebots, an array is generated that contains [turtlebot index, move direction].
+When the puzzle is solved, we have this array that lists exact order and direction in which the turtlebots should move to achieve our goal.
 #### Move
-In this model, we subscribe to /odom topic (Odometry) and publish to /cmd_vel_mux/input/teleop topic (Twist) of each robot.
 Odometry topic initializes the start position of each robot at (0,0,0) as the origin.
 We

 ### Contributions